-Figure 13-1 shows the FTR bid, net bid and cleared volume from June 2003 through December 2019 for Long Term, Annual and Monthly Balance of Planning Period Auctions.
+Figure 13-1 shows the FTR bid, cleared and net bid volume from June 2003 through September 2019 for Long Term, Annual and Monthly Balance of Planning Period Auctions.
 Cleared volume includes FTR buy and sell offers that were accepted.
 The net bid volume includes the total buy, sell and self scheduled offers, counting sell offers as a negative volume.
 The bid volume is the total of all bid and self scheduled offers, excluding sell offers.
-The cleared volume in August 2018 was negative due to the liquidation of the GreenHat FTR portfolio, which resulted in a large quantity of FTRs selling in the monthly auction.
+Volume in August 2018 was negative due to the liquidation of the GreenHat FTR portfolio, which resulted in a large quantity of FTRs selling in the monthly auction.